jennymhkao/home/_posts/2021-12-29-first-post.md

 categories: learning
 ---
 <br />
 I finally spent some time learning how to host my blog on Github using Jekyll, a Static Site Generator (SSG).
 This blog is using Jekyll.
-As I was learning about its architecture, I asked myself why I didn't get started on a Github hosted blog sooner.
-I could go into a myriad of things I've done and go down that rabbit hole, but let's just say, the second best time is now.

 It took me nearly 3 days during my winter break to learn Jekyll.
 Here were the hurdles and tips I learned along the way: